Musa-Ian/Musa-Ian/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">

 I'm a **creative technologist** who believes technology should feel human.
-Whether I'm architecting backend systems, designing intuitive interfaces, or performing music as **Fristy Ice**, I bring the same energy: **build something that matters, make it beautiful, and have fun doing it.**
+Whether I'm architecting backend systems, designing intuitive interfaces, or performing music as **Musaian**, I bring the same energy: **build something that matters, make it beautiful, and have fun doing it.**

 My journey's been anything but conventional.
 From maintaining aircraft structures to building full-stack applications, from performing on stage to architecting scalable platforms—I've learned that the best solutions come from understanding both the technical *and* the human side of every problem.